Legal Affairs Policies

 This policy also applies to personal use cameras utilized by non-law enforcement personnel in student housing (on or off Campus) and any other area in which there is an expectation of privacy.
 This policy applies to all properties owned or controlled by the College.

-This policy applies to all Faculty, Professional Staff, Students, Visitors of the College, and the public utilizing College spaces.
+This policy applies to all faculty, professional staff, students, visitors to the College, and members of the public utilizing College spaces.

 The Department of Public Safety is committed to enhancing the quality of life of the College Community by integrating the best practices of public and private policing with state of the art technology.
 A critical component of a comprehensive security plan using progressive technology is Closed Circuit Television (CCTV), which has been proven effective in reducing criminal activity.